utkarsh13/PopupToast/README.md

 # Popup-Toast

-Display a toast like in Reddit app
+Displays a toast like in Reddit app